allaramo/bug-tracker/README.md

 ## Changelog

+* 23 November 2020 NodeMailer Notifications to Admins
 * 21 November 2020 Readme modified
 * 15 November 2020 Finished Error Checking.
 Users and slugs cannot be repeated.
 All fields are required in POST actions.
 Added Try/Catch to all promises.